Alex-Pqn/Ohmyfood-ocr_dw/README.md

 * Installation of the project

 The installation uses npm Node.js.
-Install it on your I.D.E to enjoy the rest of the project installation.
+Install it on your I.D.E to take advantage of the "npm" commands in your terminal.

 to install "sass".
 > npm install sass